jullevistrunz/website-builder/README.md

 npm start
 ```

-For more information on how to use the Website Builder take a look at the [wiki](https://github.com/jullevistrunz/website-builder/wiki/Usage).
+For more information on how to use Website Builder take a look at the [wiki](https://github.com/jullevistrunz/website-builder/wiki/Usage).

 ## Key Features

-- **Page Creation:** You might create multiple pages and add a Description to make identifying the content of your page easier.
+- **Page Creation:** You might create multiple pages and add a description to make identifying the content of your page easier.
-- **Page Editing:** You can add, move and delete elements to your page.
-You may also add multiple views to that page.
+- **Page Editing:** You can add, move and delete elements.
+You may also add multiple views to a page.
 - **Server Hosting:** You can start a server on any of your pages.
 This will host a website on you PC.
 - **Plugins:** You can either create your own plugins or load plugins created by others to make the editing of your page easier.